smartdevicelink/sdl_overview_guides/docs/Resumption/index.md

   - SubscribeVehicleData
   - SubscribeWayPoints
   - PutFile
+  - GetInteriorVehicleData (if previously sent with `subscribe = true`)
-  - GetSystemCapability if previous parameter `subscribe = true`
+  - GetSystemCapability (if previously sent with `subscribe = true`)
-  - GetAppServiceData if previous parameter `subscribe = true`
+  - GetAppServiceData (if previously sent with `subscribe = true`)

 |||
 Successful App Resumption
 ![Successful App Resumption](./assets/OnAppRegisteredResume.png)
 |||

-If during resumption, the HMI responds with an error to any of the above requests sent by SDL Core, SDL Core will revert all resumption data by for example sending DeleteCommand to all successfully acknowledged AddCommand requests.
-An error response from the HMI indicates unsuccessful resumption, and SDL Core will continue to register the app in a fresh state.
+If the HMI responds with an error to any of the resumption requests for an application sent by SDL Core, SDL Core will revert any data that has been resumed for the application thus far (ex. by sending DeleteCommand message for all successful AddCommand requests).
+Any such error response from the HMI indicates an unsuccessful resumption, and SDL Core will continue to register the app in a fresh state.

 If the application does NOT resume data successfully: